 Vittoria Coffee has its origins in a company started by the Cantarella brothers, Orazio and Carmelo, who began importing European foods in 1947.
 In 1958 they began roasting coffee, initially supplying Sydney’s early Italian cafés.
 The current CEO, Les Schirato, married Orazio’s daughter and was the force behind the brand’s expansion in supermarkets from the early 1980s.
 Vittoria is now a best-selling coffee brand in Australia and is exported to more than 15 countries.
 More

 The Cuckoo restaurant opened in 1958 in Olinda, a hamlet in the Dandenong Ranges outside Melbourne.
 It was run by Willi and Karin Koeppen and was Australia’s first all-you-can-eat smorgasbord restaurant.
 The entertainment involved lots of lederhosen, bum and thigh slapping, accordion playing and yodelling, and was good for group occasions like birthdays, as its fixed price made it easy to split the bill.
-The Cuckoo now seats more than 400 and welcomes coach tours, where Chinese people visiting Australia eat a Swedish-style meal in a Bavarian-style restaurant.
+The restaurant now seats more than 400 and welcomes coach tours, where Chinese people visiting Australia eat a Swedish-style meal in a Bavarian-style restaurant.
 More

 The Darwin Stubby, available only in the Northern Territory, was introduced by Carlton & United in April 1958 with an 80 fluid ounce (2,270 ml) capacity.
 Its aims were to minimise the high handling costs associated with bottling and to cater to big Territory thirsts.
 There are legends about a beer-drinking Brahman bull named Norman, who supposedly was a regular Darwin Stubby drinker at the Humpty Doo hotel.
 Norman reputedly once sculled a 2.25 litre stubby in 47 seconds.
 More